Container Management

 Assign Users to a Profile

-Users must be associated with a Container Profile to be able to launch containers.
+Users must be associated with a Container Profile in order to launch containers.

 1. Open the container profile.